Edson Fessenden Gallaudet

-Edson Fessenden Gallaudet (April 21, 1871 in Washington, D.C. – July 1, 1945 in Pine Orchard, Connecticut) was a pioneer in the field of aviation.
+Edson Fessenden Gallaudet (April 21, 1871 – July 1, 1945) was a pioneer in the field of aviation.
 He was best known for his development of practical airfoils and aircraft propulsion systems for use in early seaplanes.

 Early life and early career

-Edson Gallaudet was born in Washington, D.C. to Edward Miner Gallaudet, the son of Thomas Hopkins Gallaudet, founder of Gallaudet University.
+Edson Gallaudet was born April 21, 1871 in Washington, D.C. to Edward Miner Gallaudet, founder of Gallaudet University and son of Thomas Hopkins Gallaudet.
 Both his father and grandfather were famous educators in the field of deaf education.
-He received his B.A. from Yale University in 1893, and his PhD in electrical engineering from Johns Hopkins University in 1896.
+He received his B.A. from Yale University in 1893, and his Ph.D. in electrical engineering from Johns Hopkins University in 1896.
 As a student at Yale in the class of 1893 he was a member of Psi Upsilon and Skull and Bones.
 He was an associate fellow with the Institute of the Aeronautical Sciences, a member of the American Society of Aeronautic Engineers, Fédération Aéronautique Internationale, and a member of the Aero Club of America, Sigma Xi, Engineers' Club.
 He was a member of the Connecticut Academy of Arts and Sciences.
 He worked at Westinghouse Electric & Manufacturing Company in Pittsburgh, Pennsylvania from 1896 to 1897, then became an instructor of physics at Yale, where he taught from 1897 to 1900.
 From 1900 to 1903 he worked at William Cramp & Sons' Ship and Engine Building Company in Philadelphia, Pennsylvania and then, in 1903, worked at the National Cash Register Company in Dayton, Ohio.
 He married Marion Cockrell on February 14, 1903.
 From 1903 to 1908 he worked as an assistant to the President and General Superintendent of the Stillwell Bierce & Smith Vaile Company in Dayton (which later became the Platt Iron Works Company).
 In 1908 he worked for the New England Refrigerator Company in Norwich, Connecticut.